CViniciusSDias/dependency-resolver/README.md

 ## :stop_sign: Attention!

-This project was built for educational purposes, therefore it should not run in production environments.
+This project was built for educational purposes, therefore it should **NOT** run in production environments.

 ## Description